kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 #### Vertical Scaling

-Here, we are going to update the resources of the standalone.
+Here, we are going to update the resources of the standalone to meet up the desired resources after scaling.

 **Create MySQLOpsRequest:**

+In order to update the resources of your database, you have to create a `MySQLOpsRequest` cr with your desired resources after scaling.
 Below is the YAML of the `MySQLOpsRequest` crd that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1